 Rule #4: Spend the Average Cost of a Ring

-Rule #5: Look at ways to save money
+Rule #5: Look at Ways to Save Money

-There are some pretty savvy things you can do to make sure you get the most bang for you engagement ring buck.
+There are some pretty savvy things you can do to make sure you get the most bang for your engagement-ring buck.
 Many would recommend shopping online (remember that at least you’ll find it easier to return something!), but there are also tricks such as opting for a lower-carat diamond (many stones look exactly the same, unless you’re an expert with a magnifying glass in hand) and deciding on a style that has a solitaire diamond rather than lots of little stones that add up.

-If you’re concerned about authenticity online aim to browse retailers that are trusted and well-known (such as Ernest Jones, for example) and look out for brands carrying IGI certificates, as they are a sure-fire way to know that something is legit.
+If you’re concerned about authenticity online, aim to browse retailers that are trusted and well-known (such as Ernest Jones, for example) and look out for brands carrying IGI certificates, as they are a sure-fire way to know that something is legit.
 Find out more information on being a confident diamond buyer from the International Gemological Insitute.

-Rule #6: Forget the Rules
+Rule #8: Forget the Rules